Published by Carl Hedinger. Last Updated on January 26, 2024.

 Thus, Weeping Radish Restaurant and Brewery became the Weeping Radish Farm Brewery, which we (and many others) know and love very much today.

-When you visit, you can sit inside the cozy pub or outside at a shady picnic table.
-There’s even room to roam, if you brought kids.
+You can sit inside the cozy pub or outside at a shady picnic table when you visit.
+There’s even room to roam if you brought kids.

 The menu includes various pub foods that pair nicely with Weeping Radish’s beers.

 The sausages are products of Weeping Radish’s award-winning butchery.
-Many businesses in the area love what’s coming out of the butchery, too, and regularly source from Weeping Radish.
+Many businesses in the area also love what’s coming out of the butchery and regularly source from Weeping Radish.